vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 159

 etc. By the ear is sound, so described, apprehen- sible.
 Either by the sense (of hearing) emanant, or the excitative air vibrant, is sound perceived.
 But Scriptures speak of sound as Substance; how then can it be non-substance (i. e. quality)?
-The escape (from this objection) consists in showing that the composition of Praṇava (Aum) by its components A (3) etc., is made through what is signified (by A etc., viz; Ākāša)."
+The escape (from this objection) consists in showing that the composition of Praṇava (Aum) by its components A (3) etc., is made through what is signified (by A etc., viz; Ākāśa)."

 Touch is that Quality which we perceive by the sense of touch (in skin), other and separate (than those of the other senses).
 This is of three kinds: cold, warm and equable (tem-

 174

-""" Though as a constituent part in a compound, and as cause to an effect, the constituent may bear the semblance of a substance, yet the fact that the constituent is so by means of its origin from, or dependency on, a medium makes it partake the characteristic of a non-substance, as for example, the sound A, though a material (or substantial) cause to produce Aum the effect, it is a quality by reason of its origination from, or dependency on, the substance Akaša or Ether.
+""" Though as a constituent part in a compound, and as cause to an effect, the constituent may bear the semblance of a substance, yet the fact that the constituent is so by means of its origin from, or dependency on, a medium makes it partake the characteristic of a non-substance, as for example, the sound A, though a material (or substantial) cause to produce Aum the effect, it is a quality by reason of its origination from, or dependency on, the substance Akaśa or Ether.
 The significant (vācaka) is A, the signified (väkya) by that significant is Ether, of which the significant in the present case is as quality or attribute to substance.

 160